charlesjin/value-iteration-acrobot/README.md

 ### Simple Pendulum

-Here is a solution for the pendulum swing up problem using a 320 x 320 state space mesh.
+Here is a solution for the pendulum swing up problem using a 320x320 state space mesh.
+The dimensions of the state space correspond to (theta, dtheta).

 ![](assets/pendulum/320_320_output_J.gif)